Kristina01111000/Drws_site/README.md

 - On fourissimo page see if there is a way to accept attachments

-- see how the quiz is going
-- Make all patreon links open in a new tab
-- Change all the greens on the site to blend with the header color
 - Make origins lesson quiz
 - Add something to membership confirmation page about the community -> dr w is going to do this